Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 Describe what you want to build.
 Gemini will automatically switch to Canvas mode when you ask for UI/design elements. **Keep your requests simple** and high-level initially.
 At this stage, too much information is worse than too little.

 For example, this prompt has two primary requests.
 The first is for a design asset, the second is for the chat to ask clarifying questions.
-The second request got weighted more heavily causing confusion in the response.
+The second request got weighted more heavily in the response making it less useful.

 Prompt